Office: 252 McNeil

 Her first book, Race Migrations: Latinos and the Cultural Transformation of Race (Stanford University Press 2012) examines how immigration changes cultural concepts of race, not only for the migrants themselves, but also for their host society, and for the societies they left behind.
 The book examines race from a cultural perspective, and shows how concepts of race flow between societies to influence local conceptions and stratification systems.
 The book received the Isis Duarte Prize from the Haiti-Dominican Republic Section of the Latin American Studies Association and an Eduardo Bonilla-Silva Outstanding Book Award Honourable Mention from the Society for the Study of Social Problems Division on Racial and Ethnic Minorities.

-Roth’s journal publications analyze the social impact of genetic ancestry testing (American Journal of Sociology 2018); the multiple dimensions of race (Ethnic and Racial Studies 2016); how immigrants’ racial attitudes are formed transnationally (International Migration Review 2013); depictions of Blackness in the Dominican Republic (Latin American and Caribbean Ethnic Studies 2013); whether different types of immigrants have more successful long-term economic trajectories in ethnic workplaces or in the mainstream economy (International Migration Review 2012); how analyses of Latinos tend to miss discrimination based on racial appearance by relying on data that captures racial self-identification, a different aspect of race that often does not correspond (Social Science Quarterly 2010); how concepts of panethnicity are diffused transnationally (Ethnic and Racial Studies 2009); and how interracial families classify the race of their multiracial children (Sociological Forum 2005).
+Roth’s journal publications analyze the social impact of genetic ancestry testing (Social Problems 2022, PLoS One 2021, American Journal of Sociology 2018); the multiple dimensions of race (Ethnic and Racial Studies 2016); how immigrants’ racial attitudes are formed transnationally (International Migration Review 2013); depictions of Blackness in the Dominican Republic (Latin American and Caribbean Ethnic Studies 2013); whether different types of immigrants have more successful long-term economic trajectories in ethnic workplaces or in the mainstream economy (International Migration Review 2012); how analyses of Latinos tend to miss discrimination based on racial appearance by relying on data that captures racial self-identification, a different aspect of race that often does not correspond (Social Science Quarterly 2010); how concepts of panethnicity are diffused transnationally (Ethnic and Racial Studies 2009); and how interracial families classify the race of their multiracial children (Sociological Forum 2005).

 Roth is a co-author of Rampage: The Social Roots of School Shootings (Basic Books 2004).
 This is the first study to examine the phenomenon of rampage school shootings from a sociological perspective.
 The book was a finalist for the C. Wright Mills Book Award from the Society for the Study of Social Problems.
 Roth’s article stemming from this project on combining positivist and interpretivist approaches in qualitative research (Sociological Methods and Research 2002) has been discussed in several Research Methods textbooks and adopted in research methods courses across the United States, Canada, Israel, and Switzerland.